-Sunday, October 18, 2020 9:30-10:45 am Conference Room I
+Sunday, October 18, 2020 9:30-10:45 am (EST) Conference Room I

-Rethinking organizational communication, Integrated Marketing Communication, and Caregiving Stress Communication
+Rethinking Organizational Communication, Integrated Marketing Communication, and Caregiving Stress Communication

 The presenters in this panel address the intersection of strategy and creativity in organizational communication, integrated marketing communication, and caregiving stress communication.
 The papers revisit existing literature in order to re-evaluate the process of changing an organization's strategies, procedural models, technologies, and organizational culture, as well as the effect of change on organizational structure, and caregiving stress.
-The papers examine employee engagement in the workplace, upward dissent communication, unsuccessful advertising and marketing communication, and how communication, the self, and stress are interrelated in caregiving practices.
+The papers examine upward dissent communication, unsuccessful advertising and marketing communication, and how communication, the self, and stress are interrelated in caregiving practices.

-Chair: Lukas Pelliccio, Lincoln University Respondent: Jason Wrench, State University of New York at New Paltz
+Chair: Lukas Pelliccio, Lincoln University

+Respondent: Jason Wrench, State University of New York at New Paltz